nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![PinUniquePersonListState0](images/PinUniquePersonListState0.png)

 Step 2.
-The user executes `add n/person3 …​` to add a new person.
-This person is initially unpinned and will be added to the `UniquePersonList`.
+The user executes `add n/person3 …​` to add a new contact.
+This contact is initially unpinned and will be added to the `UniquePersonList`.
 It will be added to the end of the `UniquePersonList`.

 ![PinUniquePersonListState1](images/PinUniquePersonListState1.png)

 Step 3.
-CONNECTIONS UI displays the new person at the end of `PersonListPanel` using a `PersonCard`.
+CONNECTIONS UI displays the new contact at the end of `PersonListPanel` using a `PersonCard`.

 Step 4.
 The user decides that the contact will be frequently contacted and should be pinned.
 User executes `pin 3`.

 Step 5.
-Person's `Pin` attribute will change to indicate that the person is pinned.
-Person will be brought forward to `UniquePersonList`, behind `person1` that was already pinned.
+Contact's `Pin` attribute will change to indicate that the contact is pinned.
+Contact will be brought forward to `UniquePersonList`, behind `person1` that was already pinned.

 ![PinUniquePersonListState2](images/PinUniquePersonListState2.png)

 Step 6.
-CONNECTIONS UI will update to show the new person at the top of the list using a `PinnedPersonCard` which shows a pin next the person's name.
+CONNECTIONS UI will update to show the new contact at the top of the list using a `PinnedPersonCard` which shows a pin next the contact's name.

 Step 7.
 The user decides that the contact will no longer be frequently contacted and should be unpinned.
 User executres `unpin 2`.

 Step 6.
-Person's `Pin` attribute will change to indicate that the person is not pinned.
-Person will be moved behind other pinned contacts in `UniquePersonList`.
+Contact's `Pin` attribute will change to indicate that the contact is not pinned.
+Contact will be moved behind other pinned contacts in `UniquePersonList`.

 ![PinUniquePersonListState3](images/PinUniquePersonListState3.png)

 Step 7.
-CONNECTIONS UI will update to show the person behind other pinned contacts using a `PersonCard`.
+CONNECTIONS UI will update to show the contact behind other pinned contacts using a `PersonCard`.

 The following sequence diagram shows how the pin operation works: